ozgiat/Terraform-Modules/README.md

 ### Executing

-Pick the desired module and:
+Pick the desired module and change dir:

-Change dir:

 ```
 terraform-ec2-module